elvanowen/openIE/examples/README.md

 - `/templates`: containing the template to help creating a new plugin component.

 Steps to create a plugin:
 - Including all jars in `/jars` directory.
-(Using IDE, IntelliJ / Netbeans, will be far easier).
 - Copy required component's template from `/templates` directory.
 - Start coding from the copied template.

+Steps to integrate a plugin:
+- Plugins can be copied directly to the `/plugins` directory or plugins can be loaded through GUI Load Plugins section which will copy plugins to `/plugins` directory.
+- Recompile app using `ant`
+- Rerun app